 With Christoffer de Graal

 With Sue Charman

 Sat, Oct 27, 2018, 9:00 AM – Sun, Oct 28, 2018, 5:00 PM EDT

-adventures in clean, assessment, business, caitlin walker, clean approaches for coaches, clean coaching, clean feedback, clean language, clean questions, clean set up, clean space, coaching, david grove, drama triangle, education, emergent knowledge, feedback, from contempt to curiosity, ilm, james lawley, learning, marian way, maths, metaphor, nlp, northern taste of clean, online training, patterns, penny tompkins, practice group, shaun hotchkiss, sue sharp, symbolic modelling, systemic modelling, teleseminar, the pro model, training, triune brain, what would you like to have happen, whirlygig
+adventures in clean, assessment, business, caitlin walker, clean approaches for coaches, clean coaching, clean feedback, clean language, clean questions, clean set up, clean space, coaching, david grove, drama triangle, education, emergent knowledge, feedback, from contempt to curiosity, ilm, james lawley, learning, less is more, marian way, metaphor, modelling, nlp, northern taste of clean, patterns, penny tompkins, practice group, shaun hotchkiss, sue sharp, symbolic modelling, systemic modelling, teleseminar, the pro model, training, triune brain, what would you like to have happen, whirlygig

 I had heard that Heather Cairns-Lee had been given a prestigious academic award for her PhD in which she used Clean Interviewing to find metaphors for leadership, so when she attended our Adventures in Clean event I caught up with her to find out more…